 Price: Free / $24.99 per year

 Most to-do list apps work offline.
 However, we just like TickTick.
 The app lets you keep track of your daily, weekly, or monthly tasks.
 In addition, you can use its task list for things like grocery store lists and other such things.
 The UI is minimal and enjoyable.
 The free version also lets you have up to two reminders per task along with collaborative tasks with other TickTick users.
 My girlfriend and I use this app to remind ourselves to take out the garbage every week, for instance.
-The app works perfectly fine off and syncs when you get an Internet connection again.
+The app works perfectly fine offline and simply syncs when you get an Internet connection again.
 The pro version is $24.99 per year and almost entirely unnecessary for all but the most hardcore users.

-Almost any streaming app
+Bonus: Almost any streaming app

 Price: Free / $9.99 per month (usually)